PreetRaman/studentrent-angular/README.md

+# Studentrent
-# StudentrentAn academic project for Student Apartment Finding & Rental built with Angular2 and Firebase.
+An academic project for Student Apartment Finding & Rental built with Angular2 and Firebase.